FronterAS/fng-remote-logging/README.md

 The versioning works like this:

     <major>.<minor>.<patch>

 Meaning:

-* major: You brake the api
+* major: You break the api
 * minor: You add to the api
 * patch: Everything else